Eltonjohn-Oketch/Eltonjohn-Oketch/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=eltonjohn-oketch&label=Profile%20views&color=0e75b6&style=flat" alt="eltonjohn-oketch" /> </p>

+I am a data/computer scientist with professional certifications data analysis, statistical analysis, predictive modeling, and machine & deep learning.
+All my skills can be leveraged towards analysis, graphing, tabling of market research, policy formation, problem-solving, decision-making, and business insights.

 - 💬 Ask me about **information technology and the role that mathematics plays towards the advancement of the technological field**
 - 📫 How to reach me **eltonjohnoketch@gmail.com**
 - ⚡ Fun fact **I know there is tranquility in entropy.**